 - Separate the meat in the pork chops from the bones.
 Get rid of the excess fat and cut the meat into cubes.
 We'll use the bones to add flavor and you can remove them right before serving

 - Heat the oil over medium heat in a heavy aluminum or cast iron pot.
 Add the pork chop and brown.
-Stir in the onion and garlic, cook until the onion starts to become transparent.
+Stir in the onion and garlic, cook until the onion starts to become translucent.
 Stir in tomatoes and cubanela peppers and cook and stir for a couple of minutes, careful that it doesn't burn.
 Add the carrots, celery and auyama.